johnwargo/random-errors-static/_posts/2019-07-13-pwa-folder.md

  "start_url": "/index.html?utm_source=homescreen",
 {% endhighlight %}

-In this case, my service worker isn't actually caching anything, so I had to specify the `index.html` file in the `start_url` property.
-It wouldn't launch correctly until I did this.
+I had to specify the `index.html` file in the `start_url` property, the installed app wouldn't launch correctly until I did this.

-When hosting the PWA in a folder on my server, I had to do the following:
+When hosting the PWA in a folder on my server, I did the following:

 {% highlight json %}
   "start_url": "/myapp/index.html?utm_source=homescreen",